Azure/azure-cli/doc/managed_identity_command_guideline.md

 ## Command interface

 ### Enable managed identity during resource creation
-Use `--mi-system-assigned` to enable system assigned identity and `--mi-user-assigned` with space separated resource ids to add user assigned identities.
+Use `--mi-system-assigned` to enable system-assigned identity and `--mi-user-assigned` with space separated resource IDs to add user-assigned identities.

 ```
 # <resource> can be acr, webapp, vm or any other resources that support managed identity